uswds/uswds-site/pages/patterns/complex-form/overview.md

 ---
 ## Why this matters
-Complex forms can be daunting.
+Complex forms can be daunting and overwhelming.
 This is especially true when users are under stress or recovering from trauma.
-Successfully completing complex forms can be overwhelming.
-By supporting users through their interaction with the form, we can help reduce their cognitive load and decrease frustration.
+By supporting users through their interaction with the form, we can increase confidence, reduce cognitive load, and decrease frustration.

 ## Help users to...
 <div class="usa-card-group flex-row margin-top-2">